 - 1. The English economist Thomas Malthus believed that population growth would outstrip resources. - a.
 In response, Thomas Carlyle called economics "THE DISMAL SCIENCE." - b.
 Many still believe, like Malthus, that the solution to poverty is birth control. - c.
 WORLD POPULATION is currently growing more slowly than expected. - d.
-But population in the DEVELOPING WORLD will continue to climb quickly.
+But population in the DEVELOPING WORLD will continue to climb quickly. - 2.
+Others believe that a large population can be a valuable resource, especially if people are educated.

-The Major Branches of Economics
+PPT 2-6 The Major Branches of Economics